-2015 was the fourth year of Fair Wear Foundation membership for the Triaz Group.
-In 2015 the Triaz Group achieved about 54% of its annual turnover with textiles and shoes.
-Triaz Group sells their own labels: Waschbär, Enna (Triaz ́s own fashion brands), Vivanda, Grünheld and Minibär which comprise approximately 50% of the textile purchasing volume.
-The remaining 50% of the textile purchasing volume is achieved with other brands.
-In 2015 Triaz sourced textiles for their own brands from 22 suppliers at 35 factories.
+2017 was the sixth year of Fair Wear Foundation membership for the Triaz Group.
+In 2017 the Triaz Group achieved about 58% of its annual turnover with textiles and shoes.
+Triaz Group sells their own labels: Waschbär, Enna (Triaz ́s own fashion brands), Vivanda, Grünheld and Minibär which comprise approximately 52% of the textile purchasing volume.
+The remaining 48% of the textile purchasing volume is achieved with other brands.
+In 2017 Triaz sourced textiles for their own brands from 21 suppliers at 28 factories.

 The focus of monitoring lies very much on own label suppliers.
 But of course external brands also have to commit themselves to the Fair Wear

 Foundation Code of Conduct and indicate at which production sites the textiles for Triaz are produced.
-On top of that, Triaz started auditing external brands.
+On top of that, Triaz is auditing external brands.
 Triaz sources its own labels mainly from Bosnia, Turkey, Germany and China.
-Further countries of production are: Spain, Tunisia, Macedonia, Poland, Ukraine, Lithuania, India, Romania, Bulgaria, Switzerland and the Czech Republic.
+Further countries of production are: Spain, Tunisia, Macedonia, Poland, Ukraine, Lithuania, India an Albania.

-In terms of volume, Triaz sources 96% of its own brand products in so called Low-Risk Countries and factories in High-Risk Countries audited to FWF standard.
-3,5% comes from High Risk Countries where the factories are audited according to the BSCI or SEDEX standards or certified according to the Global Organic Textile Standard.
+In terms of volume, Triaz sources 99,5% of its own brand products in so called Low-Risk Countries and in factories in High-Risk Countries that are audited to FWF standard.
+In 2017 only 0,5% comes from a factory that is situated in a High-Risk Country whereas this factory is certified according to the Global Organic Textile Standard (GOTS).
+Within the last few years it was possible to raise the percentage of products coming from either Low-Risk Countries or from factories that were audited to FWF standard.
+This development is mainly due to continuously extending monitoring actions at factories of own label production.